aeternity/protocol/generalized_accounts/README.md

 ### Hybrid

-For the hybrid solution POAs and smart contracts stay separate, meaning that accounts can still be used with the implicit nonce and signature authorisation.
+For the hybrid solution POAs and smart contracts stay separate, meaning that accounts can still be used with the implicit nonce and signature authorization.
 But accounts are extended with two new fields, allowing its owner to specify the address of a smart contract and name of a function, which will be called whenever a transaction needs to be authorised.
-As soon as the new authorisation contract is attached to an account, it is no longer possible to author transactions with the old nonce plus signature method.
+As soon as the new authorization contract is attached to an account, it is no longer possible to author transactions with the old nonce plus signature method.